How to save on health insurance

 Ways to save

 The first thing you can do is review your level of cover.
-HBF’s most comprehensive (and most expensive) Hospital insurance
+HBF’s highest level of Hospital insurance is ‘Top Hospital’.

-is ‘Top Hospital’.
-It covers you for all procedures and services covered under the
+It covers you for all procedures and services covered under the Medicare Benefits Schedule.

 To save money, you can choose (or switch to) a lower level product.

-maternity may also mean inadvertently dropping cover for heart treatment.
-So be careful you don’t accidentally drop cover
+that excludes maternity may also mean inadvertently dropping cover for heart treatment.
+So be careful you don’t

 What happens if you cancel?